DTjomsland/T2A1-Workbook-A/T2A1_Workbook_A.md

 ### E. Identify entities which must be tracked by the app

-Entities that must be tracked by Etsy are buyer information (name, email, location, age), seller information(name, email, location, age), product listings, product information (product name, description, price, location), payment information(card number card expiry, card CVV, card type), reviews(score, description) and shipping information(address, phone number, email).
+There are countless entities that are tracked by Etsy, but at a basic level, entities that must be tracked are:
+- buyer information (name, email, location, age, phone number)
+- seller information (name, email, location, age phone number)
+- product listing (product name, description, price, location)
+- payment information(card number card expiry, card CVV, card type)
+- reviews(score, description)
+- shipping information(address, phone number, email).

 <br>